esetnik/customize-cra-react-refresh/README.md

    /* config-overrides.js */
    module.exports = override(addReactRefresh({ disableRefreshCheck: true }));
    ```

+   Note: `disableRefreshCheck: true` may be necessary until https://github.com/pmmmwh/react-refresh-webpack-plugin/issues/15 is resolved

 3. 'Flip' the existing calls to `react-scripts` in `npm` scripts for start, build and test